goldboy225/ChatGPT-for-Research/README.md

 # ChatGPT-for-Research
 Let's see how ChatGPT can help research work!

+# To build your own AI assistant like ChatGPT
+[ChatGPT-Next-Web](https://github.com/Yidadaa/ChatGPT-Next-Web) You can just need one click, then your own web-based ChatGPT can be created, just follow the instructions, have fun!

 ## Awesome APP based on ChatGPT
 [AIspiration](https://ainspiration.netlify.app/) You can write a whole book with all the items need for a book, including the cover, figure, and text.